Tam Shek-wing: Biography

 In 1984, Tam was ordered by Dudjom Rinpoche to spread the Dharma teachings in his designated mission regions, namely North America and Mainland China.

-Tam is a leading exponent of the Buddhist Tathagatagarbha thought in writings and in talks.
-Applying the Nyingmapa insights, he defends the Tathagatagarbha thought which was under attack by various Han and Japanese Buddhist scholars who deem it as non-Buddhist.
+Tam was a leading exponent of the Buddhist Tathagatagarbha thought in writings and in talks.
+Applying the Nyingmapa insights, he defended the Tathagatagarbha thought which was under attack by various Han and Japanese Buddhist scholars who deem it as non-Buddhist.

-In recent years, Tam initiated the organization of the Sino-Tibetan Buddhist Studies Association in North America, which was joined by more than twenty international scholars in the discipline.
-He is a professor at Renmin University of China where he gives video course lectures attended by graduate students from Beijing University, Tsinghua University, Capital University, and Minzu University of China.
-Most recently, he has become a board member of the Academic Advisory Board, Faculty of Nationalist Studies of Tsinghua University.
+In later years, Tam initiated the organization of the Sino-Tibetan Buddhist Studies Association in North America, which was joined by more than twenty international scholars in the discipline.
+He was a professor at Renmin University of China where he gave video course lectures attended by graduate students from Beijing University, Tsinghua University, Capital University, and Minzu University of China.
+He later became a member of the Academic Advisory Board, Faculty of Nationalist Studies of Tsinghua University.

-Tam has written, edited or translated over 80 works in Buddhism.
+Tam wrote, edited or translated over 80 works in Buddhism.
 His other writings spread over I Ching, Chinese astrology, feng shui, fine arts, gastronomy and social critics.
 Wong Ting Tze (王亭之) is one of the most well known pen names of Tam for the above subjects.

+Tam died in Toronto on 26 October 2024, at the age of 89.